larsimproves/hugo-demo/content/posts/third.md

 Yes.
 Starting is always difficult.
 This is true for anything.
 But the more often you write, the easier it will be in the end.
 And even then:

 - You'll still have your doubts about your articles.
-- You'll still have writers' block from time to time
+- You'll still have writers' block from time to time.
 - You'll have trouble coming up with catchy titles.
 (I speak from experience)

 Don't put a lot of pressure on yourself, especially in the beginning.
 For example, only write one post a month.
 That way it is a lot easier to consistently write a piece of content.
 If you find out you really enjoy doing this, then you can even write a blog post every week.

 Or, you can send out a newsletter, for example!
 That way, the posts don't stay up forever and you can still inspire people with the ideas you share.
-By the way, did you know that I have my own [newsletter](https://larstendolle.ghost.io/newsletter/)?
-In these weekly emails, I share tips and tricks about [self-help](www.copybylars.com/tag/self-help/), [digital writing](www.copybylars.com/tag/digital-writing/), and other cool topics that keep me awake at night!

 # How should I start a blog?
 Here's how I would go about it!